 Spring 2020 Semester Grades

-We understand the challenges facing applicants and their families during this unprecedented time and the importance to support and be flexible with students as they navigate these uncertainties.
-Many universities are allowing students to decide whether they would like to change some courses if not all for this spring 2020 semester to pass/fail or credit/no credit.
-We would still encourage applicants to retain the traditional letter grade if given the option.
-If that is not an option and the student opted for credit/no credit or pass/fail we will accept that course.
-We will also accept the credit or pass option as fulfilling our prerequisite should the student decide this option in a prerequisite course.
+Many universities allowed students to decide whether they would like to change some courses if not all for the spring 2020 semester to pass/fail or credit/no credit.
+Students who opted for credit/no credit or pass/fail will have the course accepted as long as the student received a pass/credit.
+We will also accept the credit or pass option as fulfilling our prerequisite should the student have decided this option in a prerequisite course.
 Students who had their coursework changed to online and/or pass/fail will not be penalized.
 The pass/fail or credit/no credit option would have a neutral impact on a students’ GPA.
 Students must keep in mind the importance of the prerequisite foundation to success in dental school and continue to apply themselves in all courses.
 We believe that now, more than ever, we need to support students with flexible options that uphold our high academic standards but also acknowledge the significant disruption to their lives as students at this time.